WalletConnect/walletconnect-docs/docs/web3modal/react/installation.md

 ## Configure

 Configure wagmi and Web3Modal clients.
-Please refer to [wagmi](https://wagmi.sh/) documentation for more advanced topics like custom chain creation, using other providers like infura or alchemy etc. For now, we will use best default settings for web3modal.
+Please refer to [wagmi](https://wagmi.sh/) documentation for more advanced topics like custom chain creation, using other providers like Infura or Alchemy etc. For now, we will use the best default settings for web3modal.

 ```tsx
 const chains = [chain.mainnet, chain.polygon, chain.optimism, chain.arbitrum];